epoplavskis/photon-pump/README.rst

 Volatile Subscriptions
 ~~~~~~~~~~~~~~~~~~~~~~

-In a volatile subscription, state is stored by the client.
+In a Volatile Subscription, state is stored by the client.
 When your application restarts, you must re-subscribe to the stream.
 There is no support in Eventstore for competing consumers to a volatile subscription.
 Volatile subscriptions can run against any node in a cluster.

 Volatile subsciptions do not support event acknowledgement.